stal-ix/ix/docs/ETC.md

 lrwxrwxrwx ... /etc -> /ix/realm/system/etc
 ```

-Files in the IX store are read only, they can’t be changed.
+Files in the IX store are read only, they can't be changed.
 Therefore, the only way to make a setting in the installed OS stal/IX, is to add some package that contains the needed setting to the system realm.
 Most of these packages are etc/ prefixed and are located in https://github.com/pg83/ix/tree/main/pkgs/etc

 Exx: